-We have included in this document 'forward-looking statements' within the meaning of Section 27A of the Securities Act of 1933, and Section 21E of the Securities Exchange Act of 1934, which are intended to be covered by the safe harbors created by those laws.
+We have included in this document "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, and Section 21E of the Securities Exchange Act of 1934, which are intended to be covered by the safe harbors created by those laws.
 These forward-looking statements include information about possible or assumed future results of our operations.
-All statements, other than statements of historical facts, that address activities, events or developments that we expect or anticipate may occur in the future, including such things as: our outlook; the impact of the COVID-19 pandemic on our business; future capital expenditures; ongoing working capital efforts; future share repurchases; financial results (including our revenue, costs or margins) and the impact of changes to tax laws on our financial results, existing and evolving business strategies, and acquisitions and dispositions, including transitional arrangements in effect subsequent to the completed sale of Willis Re to Arthur J. Gallagher & Co.; demand for our services and competitive strengths; strategic goals; the benefits of new initiatives; growth of our business and operations; our ability to successfully manage ongoing leadership, organizational, and technology changes, including investments in improving systems and processes; our ability to implement and realize anticipated benefits of any cost-savings initiatives including the multi-year operational Transformation program; and plans and references to future successes, including our future financial and operating results, short-term and long-term financial goals, plans, objectives, expectations and intentions, including with respect to free cash flow generation, adjusted net revenue, adjusted operating margin and adjusted EPS, are all forward-looking statements.
-Also, when we use words such as 'may', 'will', 'would', 'anticipate', 'believe', 'estimate', 'expect', 'intend', 'plan', 'probably', or similar expressions, we are making forward-looking statements.
+All statements, other than statements of historical facts, that address activities, events or developments that we expect or anticipate may occur in the future, including such things as; our outlook; the potential impact of natural or man-made disasters like health pandemics and other world health crises; future capital expenditures; ongoing working capital efforts; future share repurchases; financial results (including our revenue, costs or margins) and the impact of changes to tax laws on our financial results; existing and evolving business strategies and acquisitions and dispositions, including our completed sale of Willis Re to Arthur J. Gallagher & Co. ("Gallagher") and transitional arrangements related thereto; demand for our services and competitive strengths; strategic goals; the benefits of new initiatives; growth of our business and operations; the sustained health of our product, service, transaction, client, and talent assessment and management pipelines; our ability to successfully manage ongoing leadership, organizational and technology changes, including investments in improving systems and processes; our ability to implement and realize anticipated benefits of any cost-savings initiatives including the multi-year operational Transformation program; our recognition of future impairment charges; and plans and references to future successes, including our future financial and operating results, short-term and long-term financial goals, plans, objectives, expectations and intentions, including with respect to free cash flow generation, adjusted net revenue, adjusted operating margin and adjusted earnings per share, are forwardlooking statements.
+Also, when we use words such as "may", "will", "would", "anticipate", "believe", "estimate", "expect", "intend", "plan", "continues", "seek", "target", "goal", "focus", "probably", or similar expressions, we are making forward-looking statements.
 Such statements are based upon the current beliefs and expectations of the Company's management and are subject to significant risks and uncertainties.
-Actual results may differ from those set forth in the forwardlooking statements.
+Actual results may differ from those set forth in the forward-looking statements.
 All forward-looking disclosure is speculative by its nature.

-A number of risks and uncertainties that could cause actual results to differ materially from the results reflected in these forward-looking statements are identified under 'Risk Factors' in Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and updated subsequent filings with the SEC.
+A number of risks and uncertainties that could cause actual results to differ materially from the results reflected in these forward-looking statements are identified under 'Risk Factors' in Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 and updated subsequent filings with the SEC.
 These statements are based on assumptions that may not come true and are subject to significant risks and uncertainties.